casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 }
 ```

-To interpret the output, we need to know how the token identifier mode was set at the time of contract installation.
+To interpret the output, you need to know how the token identifier mode was set at the time of contract installation.

 ### Tokens Identified by Token ID

 If the token identifier mode was set to "Ordinal", the token number is the token ID.
 In this case, the output above tells us that this account owns the first two tokens in the list.
-Also, the NamedKey `cep78_CEP-78-collection_m_1000_p_0` tells us that we are on "page_0" in the "page_table" dictionary.
-By doing the math explained [here](../README.md#the-cep-78-page-system) and considering that the token number is the token ID, we conclude that this account owns tokens 0 and 1.
+Also, the NamedKey `cep78_CEP-78-collection_m_1000_p_0` indicates that the tokens owned are on "page_0" from the "page_table" dictionary.
+By doing the math explained [here](../README.md#the-cep-78-page-system) and considering that the token number is the token ID, this account owns tokens 0 and 1.

 > **Note**: What if the named key was `cep78_CEP-78-collection_m_1000_p_11` for the same sample output above?
 In that case, the account would own tokens on page 11, at index 0 and 1, which would be tokens 11,000 and 11,001.

 ### Tokens Identified by Hash

 Suppose the token identifier mode was set to "Hash" when the NFT contract was installed.
-In that case, we need to query the "hash_by_index" dictionary and map all the token numbers to their corresponding hash values.
+You need to query the "hash_by_index" dictionary and map all the token numbers to their corresponding hash values.

 <div align="center">
 <img src="../assets/hash-by-index-dictionary.png" alt="Hash by Index Dictionary" width="500"/>